aquova/KA-Rando/README.txt

 - Museum enemies are not randomized
 - If you die with the Star Rod ability, you will be unable to give up an ability until the level ends
-- Add future support for randomizing Kirby color and room order
+- Add future support for room order
+- Possibly add future support for full Kirby color randomization or enemy color randomization if enough demand.

 -- Contact Me --